The basics of file systems

 The most common file system for these operating systems is UFS (Unix File System) also often referred to as FFS (Fast File System).

-Hint: The information about the likelihood of a successful result when it comes to data recovery from these file systems can be found in the articles about OS-specific peculiarities of data recovery and chances for data recovery.
+Hint: The information about the likelihood of a successful result when it comes to data recovery from these FS types can be found in the articles about OS-specific peculiarities of data recovery and chances for data recovery.
 The process itself is described in the instruction dedicated to data recovery from Unix, Solaris and BSD.

 Clustered file systems

-Clustered file systems are used in computer cluster systems.
-These file systems support distributed storage.
+Clustered file systems are used in computer cluster systems and support distributed storage.

-ZFS – Sun company "Zettabyte File System" - a file system developed for distributed storages of Sun Solaris OS.
+ZFS – Sun company "Zettabyte File System" - a format developed for distributed storages of Sun Solaris OS.

-Apple Xsan – the Apple company evolution of CentraVision and later StorNext file systems.
+Apple Xsan – the Apple company evolution of CentraVision and later StorNext.

 VMFS – "Virtual Machine File System" developed by VMware company for its VMware ESX Server.